-To add or replace a PCI card in the IA/IA2 blade (base I/O), follow these steps:
+To add or replace a PCI card in the base IA blade (base I/O), follow these steps:

-- 1. Power off the IRU by following the power-off instructions in the "Powering the System On and Off" on page 5 if you are removing the IA blade. - 2.
+- 1. Power off the IRU by following the power-off instructions in the "Powering the System On and Off" on page 51 if you are removing the IA blade. - 2.
 Extract the blade you are going to install the new PCI card in.
-See the information in "Replacing IRU Components" on page 76 if you have not already removed the blade.
+See the information in "Replacing IRU Components" on page 110 if you have not already removed the blade.
 Note that in the case of extracting an IA blade that holds the system disk, you must shut down the operating system. - 3.
-After removing the IA blade from the IRU chassis, place it on a stable flat surface with left side facing upward (see Figure 6-24). - 4.
+After removing the IA blade from the IRU chassis, place it on a stable flat surface with left side facing upward (see Figure 6-26). - 4.
 Using a Tx20 Torx driver, remove the front screw securing the PCI card access door. - 5.
 Using a Tx20 Torx driver, remove the top PCI card access door screw. - 6.
 Remove the PCI card access door. - 7.
 Add/replace/remove a PCI card(s) following standard ESD rules.
 Make sure any newly installed PCI card(s) are firmly seated in the slot and secure.

-Figure 6-24 Removing the Card Access Panel From the IA Blade
+Figure 6-26 Removing the Card Access Panel From the IA Blade

-Figure 6-25 Replacing the IA Blade PCI Access Door
+Figure 6-27 Replacing the IA Blade PCI Access Door

-- 8. Replace the PCI card access door by installing it into the slotted opening and sliding it forward, as shown in Figure 6-25. - 9.
+- 8. Replace the PCI card access door by installing it into the slotted opening and sliding it forward, as shown in Figure 6-27. - 9.
 Reinstall the top PCI card access door screw. - 10.
 Reinstall the front PCI card access door screw. - 11.
 Reinstall the IA blade in the IRU chassis. - 12.
 Return the system to service. - 13.
 Boot your operating system software.
 (See your software operation guide if you need instructions to boot your operating system.) - 14.
 Run the ls -pci PCI hardware inventory command to verify the installation.
 This command lists PCI hardware that the operating system discovered during the boot operation.

-Installing or Replacing a Disk Drive in the IA/IA2 Blade
+Installing or Replacing a Disk Drive in the IA Blade

-The IA/IA2 blade (base I/O) in an IRU has two system disk drive bays as shown in Figure 6-26.
+The IA/IA2 blade (base I/O) in an IRU has two system disk drive bays as shown in Figure 6-28.
 This section describes how to install or remove the drives.
-The IA2 base I/O blade is an enhanced version of the IA that supports RAID 1, DVD-R/W, and DVI/VGA graphics.
-IA2 blades are available on most systems ordered starting January 2007.

-Figure 6-26 Location of Disk Drive Bays
+Figure 6-28 Location of Disk Drive Bays on IA/IA2 Blade